distinto1/Darey.io-PBL-Projects/PROJECT 02/Project-02.md

 ```
 ![insert](./images2/p18.PNG)

-Test your configuration for synatx errors
+Test your configuration for syntax errors by typing:

 ```
 sudo nginx -t
 ```